NorfairKing/sydtest/README.md

 Randomisation happens at the test group level.
 The ordering of the tests within a test group is randomised and the ordering of test groups is randomised, but the ordering is not randomised _across_ test groups.
 This is because resource setups happen at the test group level, and we don't want multiple resource setups to happen concurrently if they were not meant to.

+### Hiding process arguments from tests

+The process arguments are hidden during test suite execution (but not during definition) using `withArgs` so that tests cannot depend on command-line arguments.

 ### Configurable in three ways